-9.7 Multiple devices
+10.7 Multiple devices

-You can configure up to two external devices, connected at the same time (few PDAs have two serial ports, but Bluetooth can handle any number of concurrent connections).
+You can configure multiple external devices, connected at the same time (few PDAs have two serial ports, but Bluetooth can handle any number of concurrent connections).

-When both provide a valid GPS fix, the first one is chosen by XCSoar, and the second GPS fix is ignored.
+When both provide a valid GPS fix, the first one (i.e. Device A) is chosen by XCSoar, and the second GPS fix is ignored.
 As soon as the first device fails, XCSoar switches to the second one automatically, until the first one recovers.